 Bell palsy is a type of facial nerve palsy, which was originally thought to have no identifiable cause (idiopathic facial nerve palsy).
 However, current evidence suggests that in some cases, Bell palsy can be caused by a viral infection or another disorder.

-Evidence suggest that common causes of Bell palsy include
+Evidence suggests that common causes of Bell palsy include

 Infection by herpes simplex virus Herpes Simplex Virus (HSV) Infections Herpes simplex virus infection causes recurring episodes of small, painful, fluid-filled blisters on the skin, mouth, lips (cold sores), eyes, or genitals.
 This very contagious viral infection... read more type 1 (which causes mouth infections, such as cold sores)

 Other viruses, such as COVID-19 COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by the coronavirus named SARS-CoV-2.
 Symptoms of COVID-19 vary significantly.
 Two types of tests can be used to diagnose... read more , coxsackievirus, cytomegalovirus Cytomegalovirus (CMV) Infection Cytomegalovirus infection is a common herpesvirus infection with a wide range of symptoms: from no symptoms to fever and fatigue (resembling infectious mononucleosis) to severe symptoms involving... read more , and the viruses that cause mumps Mumps Mumps is a contagious viral infection that causes painful enlargement of the salivary glands.
-The infection may also affect the testes, brain, and pancreas, especially in adults.
-Mumps is caused... read more , rubella Rubella Rubella is a contagious viral infection that typically causes mild symptoms, such as joint pain and a rash, but can cause severe birth defects if the mother becomes infected with rubella during... read more , mononucleosis Infectious Mononucleosis Epstein-Barr virus causes a number of diseases, including infectious mononucleosis.
+The infection may also affect the testes, brain, and pancreas, especially in adolescents and adults... read more , rubella Rubella Rubella is a contagious viral infection that typically causes in children mild symptoms, such as joint pain and a rash.
+Rubella can cause death of a fetus or severe birth defects if the mother... read more , mononucleosis Infectious Mononucleosis Epstein-Barr virus causes a number of diseases, including infectious mononucleosis.
 The virus is spread through kissing.
 Symptoms vary, but the most common are extreme fatigue, fever, sore throat... read more , or influenza Influenza (Flu) Influenza (flu) is a viral infection of the lungs and airways with one of the influenza viruses.
 It causes a fever, runny nose, sore throat, cough, headache, muscle aches (myalgias), and a general... read more , may also cause Bell palsy.

 Infection causes the nerve to swell.
 When the nerve is swollen, it is squeezed (compressed) by the narrow passageways in the skull that it passes through.